aialvi/cs-support/README.md

 ### Automatic Installation (Recommended)
 1. **WordPress Admin** → **Plugins** → **Add New**
-2. Search for "CS Support"
+2. Search for "ClientSync Support"
 3. Click **Install Now** → **Activate**
 4. Navigate to **Support Tickets** in your admin sidebar